Teradata/stacki-wiki/Manage-Pallets.md

 ## Adding a pallet from an existing ISO:

-Let's presume we have a stacki frontend with just two pallets, "stacki" and CentOS v6.5.
-The stacki pallet and an OS pallet are the minimal pallets that will make up any given distribution.
+Let's presume we have a Stacki frontend with just two pallets, "stacki" and CentOS v6.5.
+The Stacki pallet and an OS pallet are the minimal pallets that will make up any given distribution.
 (See "Adding Distributions" in the sidebar for further discussion of distributions.)

 % List the pallets you currently have: